pantrypoints/sp/content/en/material/principles/part-5/chapter-03.md

 ---
 heading: "Chapter 3"
 linkTitle: Media
-title: "The Media of Matter: States and Contact Forces"
+title: "The Media of Matter: Solid, Liquid, Gas"
 # date: 2023-12-10
 image: /photos/physics/sparks.jpg
 description: "The main media of the material layer are the contact forces that bind material molecules together as solid, liquid, gas"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/
-weight: 5
+weight: 9
 icon: "Juan"
 ---

-The main media of the material layer are the contact forces that bind or repel material molecules together as solid, liquid, gas, and Bose condensate.
+The main media of the material layer are the forces that facilitate the binding or repulsion of molecules as solid, liquid, gas, and Bose condensate.

 State of Matter | Intermolecular Force | Radiant Energy
 --- | --- | ---